gnicol/GitSwarm/perforce_swarm/doc-ce/integration/oauth_provider.md

-## GitSwarm as OAuth2 authentication service provider
+## $GitSwarm$ as OAuth2 authentication service provider

-This document is about using GitSwarm as an OAuth authentication service provider to sign into other services.
-If you want to use other OAuth authentication service providers to sign into GitSwarm, please see the [OAuth2 client documentation](../api/oauth2.md)
+This document is about using $GitSwarm$ as an OAuth authentication service provider to sign into other services.
+If you want to use other OAuth authentication service providers to sign into $GitSwarm$, please see the [OAuth2 client documentation](../api/oauth2.md)

 OAuth2 provides client applications a 'secure delegated access' to server